sokoobo/RiMusic/README.md

   <a href="https://github.com/fast4x/RiMusic/releases/latest"><img src="https://img.shields.io/github/downloads/fast4x/RiMusic/latest/total?label=Downloads%20of%20latest%20Release"></a>
   <a href="https://github.com/fast4x/RiMusic/releases/latest"><img src="https://img.shields.io/github/v/release/fast4x/RiMusic?label=Release"></a>
 </div>

+## ✨ IMPORTANT
+<b>RiMusic has abandoned streaming from YT Music.
+It turns into a player that will support other streaming platforms. </b>

+## ❗ Disclaimer

+The developer of this application is not liable for any misuse or legal issues arising from its use and is not affiliated with any content providers.
+This application hosts zero content.
+Echo is intended for offline use only by default; the user manages any external sources.
+Echo does not condone piracy.
+This project is created strictly for educational purposes.

 ## ✨ Features
 - **Multilingual:** English, Italian, German, Russian, French, Spanish, Czech, Turkish, Romanian and more.
 Contributions for other languages are welcome